PokeNavBot/pokenav-documentation/_sources/community_setup.md.txt

 Let's go through what this means.

-PokeNav will do a bunch of things for you if you type `$quickstart YES`.
+PokeNav will do a bunch of things for you if you type `$quickstart all`.
 These can be changed, renamed or removed at any time.
 Lets go through each:

 <dl>
 <dt>Active Raids Channel (#active-raids)</dt>